 Speaking to Entertainment Weekly at San Diego for Comic-Con International, the actress revealed that Jon might need a lesson or two in treating women like equals — especially ones who hold a position of power alongside him.

 "The reality is Jon is the military man, and the sexism exists where he believes that [a man should be in charge].
-And in reality, Sansa is a really wonderful politician, and he doesn’t recognize it enough to appreciate it."
+And in reality, Sansa is a really wonderful politician, and he doesn’t recognise it enough to appreciate it."

 However, Turner was quick to add that Sansa will definitely need Jon's help when it comes to controlling an army — the Stark just doesn't have much experience in that area.